How to Take the Best Bumble Profile Pics

 Show off those pearly whites

 As clichéd as it sounds, including pictures where you’re smiling is super important.
-Bumble research shows that people who are smiling in their profiles statistically get more matches.
 “People are attracted to happy people,” dating coach and matchmaker Tennesha Wood says.
 She suggests avoiding pictures where your face is covered, say with sunglasses or a hat.
 However, “the one exception is a mask,” she shares.
 “In the COVID era, it’s good to let people know that you take it seriously and believe in being safe.”

 It’s all about balance

 You should use your profile to give people a glimpse into who you are, so pictures of you doing the things you love to do (like hiking, traveling, etc.) are great.
 But don’t let those action shots get in the way of showing off your appearance.
 “We make connections from looking at people’s faces,” Cassandra LeClair, author and communication expert, explains.
 “Have at least one clear picture where you can see your eyes and face.
 It doesn’t have to be professional and can be a candid shot.”